haiqing830/haiqing830.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student in Human-Centered Computing at Georgia Tech.
-My research broadly focuses on Human Computer Interaction, Ubiquitous Computing, Behavior Change and Health & Wellbeing.
-I am a member of the Uncommon sense Lab and CoDeCraft Group under the advisory of Dr. Alexander T Adams and Dr.hyunjoo Oh.
+My research broadly focuses on Human Computer Interaction, Design Research, Designing educational tools for enhancing learning experience.
+I am a member of the CoDeCraft Group under the advisory of Dr.hyunjoo Oh and Dr. Alexander T Adams.

 My research interest includes HCI and Mental Health.
 I have published papers at the top international HCI conferences.